 After completion of your treatment, you will next been seen in clinic 6 days after your treatment was started.
-We will then call you 3 days later (9 days after you started treatment) to check any on-going symptoms.
-You will next be seen again on days 56, 96 and 276 after challenge.
+You will then be seen again on days 56, 96 and 276 after challenge.
 At these visits a blood sample will be taken (to exclude any residual parasites, to check general health, and to characterise any ongoing immune response to the parasite).
 The amount of blood taken will range from a teaspoon to 6 tablespoons.
 The appointments will last about 10 minutes.

-What will any blood I donate be used for?
+What will any blood I donate be tested for?

-At different time points throughout the trial, we will take blood samples for the following tests:
+At different time points throughout the trial, we will take blood tests that include measures of:

-- Your full blood count, liver and kidney function - Blood borne infections (HIV, hepatitis B & C, EBV, CMV)Human Leukocyte Antigen (HLA) type these are protein or markers on the surface of your cells - G6PD level (an enzyme in red blood cells) - Duffy antigen (a protein on the surface of red blood cells) - Thalassaemia and sickle cell anamia (and other similar conditions called haemoglobinophathies) - Genetic tests of your cells and the parasites - Malaria parasites (for diagnosis and monitoring after challenge) by PCR - Immune responses to vaccination, which may include production of specific antibodies called monoclonal antibodies
+- Red and white blood cells - Liver and kidney function - Blood borne infections (HIV, hepatitis B & C) - HLA type - Enzyme levels (G6PDH and CYP2D6) and Duffy antigen at screening - Genetic tests of your cells and the parasites - Malaria parasites (for diagnosis and monitoring after challenge) by microscopy and PCR - Immune responses to vaccination